Sarah Bailey, Ecru

 ECRU - Sarah Lee Hardy Bailey, 89, died Thursday, March 22, 2007, at Sanctuary Hospice House in Tupelo.
 She was born in Pontotoc County.
 She worked for the Irwin B. Schwabe Co.
 She enjoyed gardening, quilting and raising flowers, and she loved her family and doing for them.

-Services were Saturday, March 24, 2007, at Tutor Memorial Funeral Home in Pontotoc with Bro.
+Services will be at 2 p.m. today at Tutor Memorial Funeral Home in Pontotoc with Bro.
 Joe Herndon and Bro.
 James Lewis officiating.
-Burial was in Ecru Cemetery.
+Burial will be in Ecru Cemetery.

 Survivors include three children, Robert and Ann Bailey, James Frank and Phyllis Bailey, and Sarah and David Nolen, all of Ecru; nine grandchildren, Kim Lorick, Brad Bailey, Scott Bailey, Jon Bailey, Chris Nolen, Keith Cobb, Kevin Cobb, Amber Bailey and Corey Bailey; eight great-grandchildren; one brother, Charles Hardy (Lucy) of White Ford, Md.; four sisters, Virgina Gryzbowski of Fisherville, Va., Peggy (Albert) Rodgers of Victoria, and Martha (James) Little and Edna Harris, both of Pontotoc; special cousins, Dorothy and Mary Ann; special caregivers, Charlotte, Lucy and her daughter-in-law, Ann.